sharma1981/liteExchange/README.md

 In the libraries side :

-- Boost 1.65 : Using only template based part of Boost and a compacted version of Boost is in dependencies directory, therefore you don`t need to do anything.
-The compacting command is as below  :

-                bcp --boost=c:\boost_1_65_0 any optional format c:\boost

 - QuickFix & its requirements : For Windows you don`t need to do anything as the static library for Windows is already in dependencies directory.
 For Linux you need to apply the steps on http://www.quickfixengine.org/quickfix/doc/html/install.html

 ## <a name="RuntimeDependencies">**4.
 Runtime dependencies:**